 Nutrition and Health

-Given an abundant amount of fresh hay and filtered water, most lionheads will be able to look after their own nutrition without a problem.
+Given an abundant amount of fresh hay and filtered water, most Lionheads will be able to look after their own nutrition without a problem.
 Always add a daily serving of dark, leafy greens to their diet to help supplement their intake of vitamins and minerals.

-Though most rabbits with distinctive coats require significantly more maintenance, Lionheads do not.
+Although most rabbits with distinctive coats require significantly more maintenance, Lionheads do not.
 Just a small amount of weekly grooming is enough to keep them in fine shape.
 Be on the lookout for spring’s shedding season, where you’ll need to brush them more frequently to make sure they’re not ingesting too much of their own hair.

 No other rabbit breed has the exact same combination of a unique coat and pleasant disposition that the Lionhead enjoys.
-Though they’re a relative newcomer to the rabbit breeding scene, their increasing popularity is testament to their suitability as both pets and show animals.
+Although they’re a relative newcomer to the rabbit breeding scene, their increasing popularity is a testament to their suitability as both pets and show animals.
 If you enjoy their signature look, consider bringing a Lionhead into your home!